The Kofun Period in Japan and East Asia

 Five kings of Wa

-Chinese official history books say about records on envoys which five kings of Wa (ancient Japan) dispatched to Chinese dynasties during the 5th century.
+- Chinese official history books say about records on envoys which five kings of Wa (ancient Japan) dispatched to Chinese dynasties during the 5th century.

-It is said the rulers aimed to have the Song dynasty acknowledge Wa's right to exercise military control over not only the Japanese Islands but also the southern part of the Korean Peninsula including Baekje and Silla.
-They were actually appointed as "generals (将軍)."
+- It is said the rulers aimed to have the Song dynasty acknowledge Wa's right to exercise military control over not only the Japanese Islands but also the southern part of the Korean Peninsula including Baekje and Silla.

+- Years, emperors' names, and the titles which are thought to have been true are as follows.
 The kings' names are written in Japanese kanji pronunciation here, though the original characters in the books should be pronounced in Chinese.

 Year | King's name | Bestowed Title |